WarutaShinken/silo-wallet/README.md

 ## Which Chia fork/altcoin is supported?
 Every one of them, in theory.
 If you run the full node of the Chia fork/altcoin then you can use this tool to look up your balance.
-You can see the currently known forks in the `forks.yaml` alternativelly run to see the same list:
+You can see the currently known forks in `forks.yaml`.
+Alternatively, run `python3 silo.py -l` to see the same list.

-`python3 silo.py -l`

 ### Adding new fork support
 Note: I'll update this to the [original scotopic version](https://github.com/scotopic/silo-wallet) occasionally but this is how you can do it: